meshapi/grpc-api-gateway/docs/quickstart/http_binding.md

 $ go run .
 ```

-and you should be able to send an HTTP request and get a response back:
+You should be able to send an HTTP request and get a response back:

 ```sh
 $ curl http://localhost:4000/echo/greetings